Camp Life

 Birthdays

 Birthdays at camp are the best!
-Campers’ birthdays are celebrated all day long, with a special birthday cake for their bunk served at lunch, and the whole camp singing to them while they ‘skip around the room.’
+Campers’ birthdays are celebrated all day long, with a special birthday cake for their bunk served at a meal and the whole camp singing to them while they ‘skip around the room.’
 We are happy to make birthday cakes according to any specific dietary needs or allergies.
 Campers with birthdays during their camp session are permitted to have a birthday phone call home and to receive a birthday package, as an exception to our package policy.

 The office staff will reach out to you at least 24 hours in advance to schedule the call, but you’re welcome to be in touch prior to that time to schedule at your convenience.
 We’re happy to include siblings on a camper’s birthday call, but will not extend that invitation without your request.
 Please note calls take place during downtime so campers don’t miss activities for the call.